Fudan-iGEM/2023-wiki/docs/src/results.md

 Our experimental findings demonstrated that all bacterial groups reached a growth plateau approximately 7.5 hours.
 Notably, *E. coli* expressing SacC exhibited similar growth patterns to empty *E. coli* using glucose, indicating their **effective utilization of sucrose**.

 During the experiment's progression, we observed a slight decrease in growth curves across all groups after reaching their peak, with OD~600~ remaining below 0.2.
-To investigate this phenomenon, we hypothesized that *E. coli* might lack specific growth factors.
+To investigate this phenomenon, we hypothesized that after a couple of hours *E. coli* might lack specific growth factors to support further growth.

-To pinpoint the limiting factors, we conducted a second experiment at the 25-hour mark, isolating several tubes from empty *E. coli* cultures supplemented with carbon source, CaCl~2~ or MgSO~4~.
+To pinpoint the limiting factors, we conducted a follow-up experiment at the 25-hour mark, isolating several tubes from empty *E. coli* cultures supplemented with carbon source, CaCl~2~ or MgSO~4~.
 Our results indicated that the growth curve notably improved upon the addition of MgSO~4~, suggesting that MgSO4 was the **limiting growth factor**.

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/4765/wiki/results-wyj/sacresult-1.png" style='width:90%'>